emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

 After filling in, click OK.

 The created action will be displayed in the response action column.
-After confirming that the information is correct, click Confirm in the lower right corner to complete the configuration of the rule engine.
+After confirming that the information is correct, click Confirm in the lower right corner to complete the configuration of the data integration.

 ## 5. Test